loom35studio/NH-DevicesMonitoring/README.md

 - `npm run next:dev` – start the Next.js app in development mode
 - `npm run start` – start the Express API server (optional)

-The backend now uses PostgreSQL via the `pg` module.
-If the connection fails the app falls back to a stub database so it can still start.
+The backend relies on MySQL via the `mysql2` driver.
+If the connection fails the server falls back to a stub database so it can still start.

 ### Authentication

-User accounts are stored in Redis.
-When the server starts an `Administrator` account is created with password `1q2w3e4r`.
-The Express routes under `/auth` provide registration and login endpoints used by the Next.js interface.
-The project currently expects Redis **5.5.6** or compatible.
-Session data is stored using a small custom store built on the `redis` client so no `connect-redis` package is needed.
+User accounts are stored in the MySQL database.
+The project no longer requires Redis for sessions or authentication.

 ### Testing